Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### An ecommerce company wants to collect user clickstream data from the company's website for real-time analysis.
 The website experiences fluctuating traffic patterns throughout the day.
 The company needs a scalable solution that can adapt to varying levels of traffic.
 Which solution will meet these requirements?

 - [x] Use a data stream in Amazon Kinesis Data Streams in on-demand mode to capture the clickstream data.
 Use AWS Lambda to process the data in real time.
 - [ ] Use Amazon Kinesis Data Firehose to capture the clickstream data.
-Use AWS Glue to process the data in real time.
+Use AWS Glue to process the data in real time.S
 - [ ] Use Amazon Kinesis Video Streams to capture the clickstream data.
 Use AWS Glue to process the data in real time.
 - [ ] Use Amazon Managed Service for Apache Flink (previously known as Amazon Kinesis Data Analytics) to capture the clickstream data.
 Use AWS Lambda to process the data in real time.